Adma wa Dafneh

-Adma wa Dafneh or Adma (أدْما والدّفنة or أدما) is a town in the Keserwan District of the Keserwan-Jbeil Governorate in Lebanon.
+Adma wa Dafneh or Adma (أدْما والدّفنة or أدما) is an upper-class town in the Keserwan District of the Keserwan-Jbeil Governorate in Lebanon.
 The town consists of the villages of Adma and Dafneh.
 The town is located 27 kilometers north of Beirut on a cliff facing South.

 Its elevation ranges between 100 and 330 meters above sea level and the town's total land area consists of 456 hectares.
-Adma wa Dafneh is markedly more vacant and vast than most Lebanese settlements, and is strongly connected to Jounieh and Tabarja to its south and north respectively.
+Adma wa Dafneh is markedly more vacant and vast than most Lebanese settlements, as it consists mostly of villas and aesthetically pleasing apartments as opposed to functional buildings and is strongly connected to Jounieh and Tabarja to its south and north respectively.
 Adma wa Dafneh's inhabitants are predominantly Maronite Christians.

 Etymology

-"Adam" (אדם in Hebrew) literally means red, and there is an etymological connection between adam and admah, admah designating "red clay" or "red ground" in a non-theological context.
+"Adam" (𐤀𐤃𐤌 in Phoenician) is derived from red, and there is an etymological connection between adam and admah, admah designating "red clay" or "red ground" in a non-theological context.
 The Village of Adma was named after its fertile and rich soil which was covered by vegetation before urbanisation.

-Topography and History
+Topography and history

 Topography

 Adma wa Dafneh is largely made up of sparse structures situated between thick brush and forestation on the limestone hillsides and cliffs of Kasrouane.